hagenhaus/hagenhaus-com/en/docs/hhdatalist/index.md

 # HHDataList

-<span style="font-weight:500;">HHDataList</span> is a highly configurable website UI component designed to interact with REST APIs.
-The instances on this page, for example, access the [Lahman Baseball Dataset](https://www.seanlahman.com/baseball-archive/statistics/) hosted on a [hagenhaus.com](https://hagenhaus.com) server behind a [Hagenhaus REST API](/en/docs/hh-rest-api/).
-To incorporate HHDataList instances into your website, first become familiar with the [User interface](/en/docs/hhdatalist/user-interface/), and then [Add an instance](/en/docs/hhdatalist/add-an-instance/).
+<span style="font-weight:500;">HHDataList</span> is a website UI component that interacts with REST APIs.
+The data list below, for example, is configured to interact with the [Hagenhaus REST API](/en/docs/hhrestapi/) which exposes the [Lahman Baseball Dataset](https://www.seanlahman.com/baseball-archive/statistics/):

-# Baseball

-## Players

 <div id="baseball-players-datalist" class="hh-data-list mt-4"></div>